Baby play: why it’s important

 What to expect from baby play

-Babies love moving their arms and legs and they’ll reach out to touch everything – toys, pets and brothers and sisters!
+Babies also love moving their arms and legs.
+They’ll reach out to touch everything – toys, pets and siblings!
 In fact, play becomes more active as your baby grows.
-Your baby might start pulling out drawers, dropping cereal onto the floor, and pushing any button she can find.
+Your baby might start pulling out drawers, dropping cereal onto the floor, and pushing any button they can find.

-Sometimes your baby wants to be in charge when he’s playing and likes you to follow his lead.
-Other times your baby might want to try something on his own.
-It’s good to encourage your baby to take the lead in play, but you’ll need to take control if play puts him in danger or at risk of injury.
+Sometimes your baby wants to be in charge when they’re playing and likes you to follow their lead.
+Other times your baby might want to try something on their own.
+It’s good to encourage your baby to take the lead in play, but you’ll need to take control if play puts them in danger or at risk of injury.

 Baby play ideas and baby games

 - Blow raspberries, poke out your tongue, make faces or try a game of peekaboo.
 Babies love faces, so these are all good ways to play with your baby.

 - Make some noise together.
 Sing all kinds of songs, both loud and soft, and fast and slow.
 You can hit pots and pans loudly or shake rattles or bells.